Coronavirus latest: More than 30,000 infected in China | DW | 07.02.2020

 Read more: How will the coronavirus affect the world economy?

 01:30 More than two dozen trade fairs and industry conferences in Asia have been canceled in the wake of the coronavirus outbreak.
-In Hong Kong a major international art show has been canceled.
+In Hong Kong a major international art show has been canceled, officials announced.
 The city saw its first death this week and there are fears that the contagion will spread further.

 01:20 A cruise ship off the coast of Japan has been quarantined, after 61 passengers were diagnosed with the virus.
 The Diamond Princess is moored in the Cruise Terminal in Yokohama.